<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=1467122&amp;fmt=gif">

 Drive Results with Flexible Mobile Automation

 Every human touchpoint within a material handling process translates into additional costs.
-Many facilities are implementing automation solutions, like autonomous mobile robots (AMRs) or automated guided vehicles (AGVs), to streamline efficiencies and build safe, seamless workflows for non-conveyable items.
-Mobile robots provide hands-free flexibility by reducing the number of human touchpoints required to move non-conveyables, which ultimately reduces costs and product damage while improving safety
+Many facilities are implementing automated systems, like autonomous mobile robots (AMRs) or automated guided vehicles (AGVs).
+AMRs and AGVs streamline efficiencies and help build safe, seamless workflows for non-conveyable items.

-To effectively process and handle non-conveyables, facilities should load the large items onto carts with wheels.
-From there, high-capacity AMRs can connect to multiple carts at a time and pull them throughout the facility to the desired destinations.
-These large, bulky items are much more stable on carts than being counterbalanced on a manual forklift.
-In fact, nearly 97,000 manual forklifts are involved in an injury or fatality each year, which equates to a manual forklift accident occurring roughly every five minutes.
-Create a safer, more reliable work environment for employees while reducing potential product loss due to accidents by implementing flexible AMR solutions.
+These large, bulky items are much more stable on carts than counterbalanced on a manual forklift.
+In fact, nearly 97,000 manual forklifts are involved in an injury or fatality each year.
+This equates to a manual forklift accident occurring roughly every five minutes.
+Implementing a flexible AMR solution creates a safer and more reliable work environment for employees.

 Optimize for Today and the Future